When do in-person services take place?

 Anyone who is not showing known symptoms of COVID-19 is welcome to attend.
 We encourage people who might be more vulnerable to the virus to make prayerful and wise decisions about what is best for their personal health.
 That applies to those 65 and older and those with underlying health issues.

-Do I need an online reservation in order to attend?
+Do I need to register in order to attend?

 Not anymore.
 According to state regulations, registration for contact-tracing purposes is no longer required.
 We will continue with temperature checks, and ask that if you are sick, exhibiting symptoms of COVID-19, or have family members who are ill, that you refrain from joining us.
 Please remember to use face coverings, wash your hands or use hand sanitizer, and practice physical distancing.